null

 My battery timer worked fine at first but now water barely trickles out.
 Could dirty water be the cause?

 Yes.
 It sounds like the hose washer screen is clogged with debris.
-Be sure to clean the screen frequently or, better yet, install a larger, constant pressure filter before the timer to insure it stays clean.
+Be sure to clean the screen frequently or, better yet, install a larger, constant pressure filter before the timer to ensure it stays clean.

 I turn on my EZ-Flo injection system and no fertilizer seems to be coming out while water is coming in.
 What should I do?